Skip to main content

 Breathwork for Couples: What Happens When You Breathe Together

 I have facilitated hundreds of partner and couple breathwork sessions over the past six years.
 Friends who traveled together.
 Married couples celebrating an anniversary.
-Partners who could not quite say what they needed from each other.
+Partners who could not say what they needed from each other.
 Two strangers who met at the hostel that morning.

 What I Have Seen Between Partners